 Inside the church, it is easy to imagine how the building would have appeared when originally constructed, albeit that one obvious difference is that with the large inserted windows, it is considerably lighter now.
 Nevertheless, the view towards the east is still an atmospheric one (see the photograph, below left), dominated by the chancel and apse arches (according to a leaflet in the church, reconstructed from the original materials), and the apse E. window beyond, set in its deep splay.
-Examination at close quarters shows the chancel arch to be formed of two orders decorated with chevron moulding in different planes above abaci carved with saltires, whilst the apse arch is composed of two blank orders above plain abaci with chamfered under-edges only.
+Examination at close quarters shows the chancel arch to be formed of two orders decorated with chevron moulding in different planes above abaci carved with saltires, whilst the arch from the chancel to the apse is composed of two blank orders above plain abaci with chamfered under-edges.

-Furnishings and other features in the church, it must be admitted, do not amount to very much: the font is composed of an undecorated Norman bowl standing on a modern stem, all the woodwork appears to be Victorian or later, and the fourteenth century stone effigy of a knight lying on a tomb chest (above right), which occupies all the useful space in the chancel, has, in Pevsner's words, been "depressingly cleaned-up".
-None of this nor the simplicity of the architecture prevents a visit here from being an enjoyable one - to an ancient, evocative little building situated in fine countryside, in possibly the most rural county in England.
+Furnishings and other features in the church do not amount to much: the font is composed of an undecorated Norman bowl standing on a modern stem, all the woodwork appears to be Victorian or later, and the fourteenth century stone effigy of a knight lying on a tomb chest (shown above right), which occupies all the useful space in the chancel, has, in Pevsner's words, been 'depressingly cleaned-up' (Nikolaus Pevsner, The Buildings of England: Herefordshire, Harmondsworth, Penguin, 1963, p.
+253. None of this nor the simplicity of the architecture prevents a visit here from being an enjoyable one however, for notwithstanding its lack of decoration, this is an ancient, evocative little building situated in fine countryside, in what is possibly the most rural county in England.